 Simple English definitions for legal terms

-Read a random definition: class action
+Read a random definition: economic life

 When someone is sued in court and they don't show up or respond to the complaint, the judge can make a decision without hearing their side of the story.
 This is called a judgment by default.
 It means that the person who didn't show up automatically loses the case and has to pay whatever the other person asked for.
 In some cases, the person who didn't show up can ask the judge to change their mind, but they have to have a good reason.
 Different places have different rules for how this works.